 Α 93-100 4.0 Grade points per semester hour

 A- EXCELLENT 90-92 3.7 Grade points per semester hour

 B+ 87-89 3.3 Grade points per semester hour

 В GOOD 83-86 3.0 Grade points per semester hour

 B- 80-82 2.7 Grade points per semester hour

 C+ 77-79 2.3 Grade points per semester hour

 С AVERAGE 73-76 2.0 Grade points per semester hour

 C- 70-72 1.7 Grade points per semester hour

 D+ POOR 67-69 1.3 Grade points per semester hour

 D 63-66 1.0 Grade points per semester hour

 D- 60-62 0.7 Grade points per semester hour

 F FAILURE 59 & Below 0.0 Grade points per semester hour

-F REPEATED FAI LED CLASS Not computed into G.P.A.
+F REPEATED FAIL LED CLASS Not computed into G.P.A.

 Р PASS Not computed into G.P.A.

 W WITHDRAW Not computed into G.P.A.

-WP WITHDRAW PASS Not computed into G.P.A.
+WP WITHDRAW PA ASS Not computed into G.P.A.

-WF WITHDRAW FA AIL Not computed into G.P.A.
+WF WITHDRAW FA AIL .
+Not computed into G.P.A.

 INC INCOMPLETE Not computed into G.P.A.

 AUD AUDIT No Credit

-^{} All failed Core courses must be retaken and the student must receive a passing grade before he/she can graduate.
+- All failed Core courses must be retaken and the student must receive a passing grade before he/she can graduate.
 Once the course has been retaken the original Failure will be marked as "F" and will remain on the transcript but will NOT affect the student's G.P.A.
-It will, however be used in calculating Satisfactory Academic Progress.
+It will, however be used in calculating Satisfactory Academic Progress. - An INCOMPLETE grade is given when a student, due to illness or an emergency situation beyond his/her control, is unable to complete his/her final project or final exam before the end of the semester.
+Work must be turned in within two weeks from the close of the semester; otherwise, the student will receive a failure "F" for the incomplete work.
+The final grade will be adjusted according to the average of the course work and the final "0" grade.
+Please see the section "LATE WORK" for policy and procedure. - Permission to AUDIT a course must be submitted in writing to the Dean of Academics.